Neural Receptive Fields, Stimulus Space Embedding and Effective Geometry of Scale-Free Networks: Results

+Here $\alpha,\beta>0$ are model–dependent constants; in particular, the precise numerical value of $\beta$ is controlled both by parameters of the network model and neural dynamic model, and a detailed estimation lies beyond the scope of the present study.

 The larger the receptive field of a neuron, the less its activity varies in response to small changes in stimulus.

-Different neurons exhibit different scale sensitivities with respect to stimulus configuration changes.
 For each particular stimulus, both large and small receptive fields are engaged in driving an ensemble of active cells, descending from the upscale to the smallest ones (Fig.~\ref{f4:receptive_scaling}d).
 Consequently, the localized activity ensemble comprises neurons that span all hierarchical scales along the radial axis of the embedding.
 As expected, a small change in stimulus strongly affects cells with smaller receptive fields, whereas the activity of neurons with large receptive fields does not alter significantly, \textit{i.e.}, have different scale sensitivity (Fig.~\ref{f4:receptive_scaling}e).
 Thus, the activity of cells with large receptive fields provides a ``context" for the active cells whose receptive fields are nested within them, in a sense uniting the nested cells on a larger scale \cite{Wlns}.